computations/SunStar/doc/writeup.md

 ```

 In other words, floating point numbers with possible exponential notation, and
-`c` identifiers.
+`C` identifiers.
 Every other literal is punctuation, and is there for structure
 only.
 Below is the grammar that is in the parser

 ```